-Helping students see reading as an interactive process that involves reading, thinking, questioning, discussing, rereading, and responding to texts can be challenging.
-Making Meaning lessons are designed to both deepen teacher understanding of effective instruction and illuminate student thinking about literature to support the development of critical thinkers and life-long lovers of reading.
+It can be challenging to help students see reading as an interactive process that involves thinking, questioning, discussing, rereading, and responding to texts.
+Making Meaning lessons are designed to deepen teacher understanding of effective instruction and illuminate student thinking about literature, supporting the development of critical thinking and a lifelong love of reading.

-The Making Meaning program is a classroom-tested K–8 reading curriculum that intentionally combines comprehension strategies with social and emotional learning to create an environment in which students learn to collaborate, agree and disagree respectfully, and take responsibility for their own learning.
-Carefully selected nonfiction and fiction read-aloud trade books provide a rich, rewarding experience as students experience increasingly complex texts and build their vocabulary.
+Part of the CCC Collaborative Literacy suite of programs, Making Meaning provides a full year of research-based instruction for grades K–8 that helps teachers deepen their understanding of best practices for teaching comprehension and vocabulary.
+The curriculum intentionally combines academics with social and emotional learning to create an environment in which students learn to collaborate, agree and disagree respectfully, and take responsibility for their own learning.
+Carefully selected nonfiction and fiction read-aloud trade books provide a rich, rewarding experience as students encounter increasingly complex texts and build their vocabulary.

 FIND OUT MORE